Charitable trusts allow you to donate to an organization and receive tax benefits, while also creating regular income

 Charitable trusts are a common estate planning tool because they allow you donate assets and property while avoiding estate tax.
 When you add assets or property to a trust, they are no longer yours.
 The trust is the legal owner and in the case of irrevocable trusts, the assets are not included in your estate.

 Most estates won’t pay estate tax anyway, though.
-The federal estate tax applies only to estates worth more than $11.58 million, although this will go up to $11.7 million in 2021.
+As of 2020, the federal estate tax applies only to estates worth more than $11.58 million, although this will go up to $11.7 million in 2021.
 Only a handful of states have an estate tax, though some also have lower exemptions than the federal tax.
 The estate tax exemption was $11.4 million in 2019.

 In order to create a charitable trust, you will need to work with a professional.
 An estate planning attorney can help you, as can some financial advisors.